For Institutions

 The institutional signing keys.

-Each participating institution receives two YubiKey 5 NFC hardware tokens.
+Each participating institution receives two YubiKey 5 hardware tokens.
 The primary is held by the Primary Signing Officer; the backup is stored in institutional safekeeping.
 Both carry an Ed25519 signing key generated on the device itself.

 Primary 7B2F·9C81